 But first, what is joyful movement?

 Joyful movement is the term coined by Intuitive Eating authors Evelyn Tribole, MS, RDN, CEDRD-S and Elyse Resche, MS, RDN, CEDRD-S, FAND.
 It comes from the ninth principle of Intuitive Eating: Movement - Feel the Difference.
-This is also something that is covered in the Guided PATH to Intuitive Eating!
+This is also something that is covered in the Jumpstart to Intuitive Eating!

 One of the distinguishing factors of joyful movement is that it is not about weight loss.
 For many, the main motivation behind movement is to change the size and shape of their bodies.
 However, this can lead to over-exercise, and even the resentment of an exercise routine altogether.
 This is why it’s so important to take a hard look at the intention behind movement.
 Is it bringing you joy, or does it feel like a chore?